liyc5929/neuroseqbench/README.md

 #### Main Results

 >
->  Results will be updated regularly to ensure they reflect the most current data.
+>  The experimental results will be continuously updated to reflect the latest advancements in the field.
 >

 - Results for different **learning algorithms** on temporal processing tasks.
 "FF" and "Rec." refer to "feedforward" and "recurrent" architectures, respectively.
 "PPL" stands for "perplexity".